petedejoy/documentation/v2/clickstream/sources/android.md

 ---

 ## Getting Started with Astronomer Clickstream - Android

-Using our analytics-android library, you can start sending customer data from your app to Astronomer, giving you valuable user data that yields rich, actionable insights for your business.
-The best part is that it only takes a few minutes to get started!
-Follow this step-by-step guide to se how:
+Using our analytics-android library, you can start sending customer data from your app to Astronomer, giving you valuable user data that yields actionable insight for your business.
+Follow the instructions below to get started in only a few minutes!

 ### Create an Android Source in the Astronomer UI

-After logging in with your Astronomer credentials, add a new Source → Android.
-Give your source a friendly name and copy that Source ID for the next step.
+After logging in with your Astronomer credentials, add a new `Source → Android`.
+Give your source a friendly name and copy that `Source ID` for the next step.

 ### Install the SDK